 1 bit will appear in the resulting byte is when the two input bits are different, and that's exactly what we're trying to determine here!

 So for the above example:

 Now all we need to do is count the number of occurrences of

-the resulting bit string.
+1 in the resulting bit string.

 Enter Hamming Weight

 Hamming weight is formally defined as the count of the symbols in a string different than the zero-symbol of the given alphabet, Hamming weight is especially useful for evaluating bit strings, which are represented by an alphabet with two symbols,